DyLLM: Efficient Diffusion LLM Inference via Saliency-based Token Selection and Partial Attention: Language Model Paradigms

 \textbf{Refinement and Unmasking}: At each denoising step $t$, the model processes the concatenated sequence $\mathbf{x}_t = [\mathbf{x}^P; \mathbf{x}_t^R]$ to estimate, for every position $r$, the categorical distribution

-where $\hat{x}^r$ denotes the original (unmasked) token predicted at position $r$.
+where $\hat{x}^r$ denotes the decoded (unmasked) token predicted at position $r$.
+In principle, all masked positions can be unmasked in a single denoising step.

 Based on these predictions, the response state transitions from $\mathbf{x}^R_t$ to $\mathbf{x}^R_{t-1}$ by replacing a subset of mask tokens with tokens sampled from the predicted probability distributions.
-The number of tokens revealed at each time step is controlled by a transition schedule $\beta_t \in [0,1]$, which determines how many positions remain masked at step $t$.
+The number of tokens revealed at each time step is controlled by a transition schedule $\beta_t \in [0,1]$, which determines the fraction of positions that remain masked at step $t$.

 Given this budget of tokens to be revealed, the specific positions to unmask are selected according to a confidence-based sampling strategy~\cite{llada,dream}.
-In particular, the model identifies a subset of positions with the highest prediction confidence (e.g., the highest logit values) to be unmasked, while the remaining positions are kept as $[\text{M}]$ for further refinement in the next step.
+In particular, the model identifies a subset of positions with the highest prediction confidence (e.g., the highest logit values) to be unmasked, whereas the remaining positions are kept as $[\text{M}]$ for further refinement in the next step.

 Ultimately, the diffusion approach is designed to generate a full response in a constant number of steps.
-By decoding multiple tokens per forward pass, MDLMs have the potential to significantly reduce the number of forwarding steps inherently required by the autoregressive paradigm, enabling much higher throughput.
+By decoding multiple tokens per forward pass, MDLMs have the potential to significantly reduce the number of forward passes inherently required by the autoregressive paradigm, enabling much higher throughput.